MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/microsoft-365-policies-configurations.md

 ---
 # Identity and device access configurations

-This series of articles describes how to configure secure access to cloud services through Enterprise Mobility + Security (EMS) products by implementing a recommended environment and configuration, including a prescribed set of conditional access policies and related capabilities.
-EMS is a core component of Microsoft 365.
-You can use this guidance to protect access to all services that are integrated with Azure Active Directory, including Microsoft 365 services, other SaaS services, and on-premises applications published with Azure AD Application Proxy.
+This series of articles describes how to configure secure access to cloud services through Microsoft 365 for enterprise products by implementing a recommended environment and configuration, including a prescribed set of Conditional Access policies and related capabilities.
+You can use this guidance to protect access to all services that are integrated with Azure Active Directory (Azure AD), including Microsoft 365 services, other SaaS services, and on-premises applications published with Azure AD Application Proxy.

+These recommendations:

-These recommendations are aligned with Microsoft Secure Score as well as [identity score in Azure AD](https://docs.microsoft.com/azure/active-directory/fundamentals/identity-secure-score), and will increase these scores for your organization.
-These recommendations will also help you implement these [five steps to securing your identity infrastructure](https://docs.microsoft.com/azure/security/azure-ad-secure-steps).
+- Are aligned with [Microsoft Secure Score](https://docs.microsoft.com/microsoft-365/security/mtp/microsoft-secure-score) as well as [identity score in Azure AD](https://docs.microsoft.com/azure/active-directory/fundamentals/identity-secure-score), and will increase these scores for your organization
+- Will help you implement these [five steps to securing your identity infrastructure](https://docs.microsoft.com/azure/security/azure-ad-secure-steps).

-Microsoft understands that some organizations have unique environment requirements or complexities.
-If you are one of these organizations, use these recommendations as a starting point.
+If your organization has unique environment requirements or complexities, use these recommendations as a starting point.
 However, most organizations can implement these recommendations as prescribed.

+>[!Note]
+>Microsoft also sells Enterprise Mobility + Security (EMS) licenses for Office 365 subscriptions.
+EMS E3 and EMS E5 capabilities are roughly equivalent to those in Microsoft 365 E3 and Microsoft 365 E5.
+See [EMS plans](https://www.microsoft.com/en-us/microsoft-365/enterprise-mobility-security/compare-plans-and-pricing) for the details.
+>

 ## Intended audience

-These recommendations are intended for enterprise architects and IT professionals who are familiar with [Office 365](https://docs.microsoft.com/microsoft-365/admin) and [Microsoft Enterprise Mobility + Security](https://microsoft.com/ems), which includes, among others, Azure Active Directory (identity), Microsoft Intune (device management), and Azure Information Protection (data protection).
+These recommendations are intended for enterprise architects and IT professionals who are familiar with Microsoft 365 cloud productivity and security services, which includes Azure AD (identity), Microsoft Intune (device management), and Azure Information Protection (data protection).

 ### Customer environment

-The recommended policies are applicable to enterprise organizations operating both entirely within the Microsoft cloud and for customers with hybrid infrastructure (deployed both on-premises and the Microsoft cloud).
+The recommended policies are applicable to enterprise organizations operating both entirely within the Microsoft cloud and for customers with hybrid identity infrastructure, which is an on-premises Active Directory Domain Services (AD DS) forest that is synchronized with an Azure AD tenant.

-Many of the provided recommendations rely on services available only with Enterprise Mobility + Security (EMS) E5 licenses.
-Recommendations presented assume full EMS E5 license capabilities.
+Many of the provided recommendations rely on services available only with Microsoft 365 E5, Microsoft 365 E3 with the Identity & Threat Protection add-on, or EMS E5.

-For those organizations who do not have Enterprise Mobility + Security E5 licenses, Microsoft recommends you at least implement Azure AD baseline protection capabilities that are included with all plans.
-More information can be found in the article, [What is baseline protection](/azure/active-directory/active-directory-conditional-access-baseline-protection), in the Azure AD library.
+For those organizations who do not have these licenses, Microsoft recommends you at least implement [security defaults](https://docs.microsoft.com/azure/active-directory/fundamentals/concept-fundamentals-security-defaults), which is included with all Microsoft 365 plans.

 ### Caveats

 Your organization may be subject to regulatory or other compliance requirements, including specific recommendations that may require you to apply policies that diverge from these recommended configurations.
 These configurations recommend usage controls that have not historically been available.
 We recommend these controls because we believe they represent a balance between security and productivity.

-We have done our best to account for a wide variety of organizational protection requirements, but we're not able to account for all possible requirements or for all the unique aspects of your organization.
+We've done our best to account for a wide variety of organizational protection requirements, but we're not able to account for all possible requirements or for all the unique aspects of your organization.

 ## Three tiers of protection

 Most organizations have specific requirements regarding security and data protection.
 These requirements vary by industry segment and by job functions within organizations.
-For example, your legal department and administrators might require additional security and information protection controls around their email correspondence that are not required for other business unit users.
+For example, your legal department and administrators might require additional security and information protection controls around their email correspondence that are not required for other business units.

 Each industry also has their own set of specialized regulations.
 Rather than providing a list of all possible security options or a recommendation per industry segment or job function, recommendations have been provided for three different tiers of security and protection that can be applied based on the granularity of your needs.